grab/engineering-blog/_posts/2019-01-16-experimentation-platform-data-pipeline.md

 At the beginning of 2018, we designed the first part of our Mobile event Collector and Dispenser system (McD) thatlets our mobile and backend applicationssend data to a data pipeline.
 We started with a small number of events (few thousand per second).
 But with Grab’s rapid growth,  scaling our data pipeline was challenging.
 At the time of writing, the McD service ingests approximately400,000 events per second. ![](img/experimentation-platform-data-pipeline/image5.png)

 Designing, implementing, and scaling our pipeline in less than a year was not easy.
-Also, we are a small and lean team.This affected the technologies we could use and how we developed and deployed the various components.
+Also, we are a small and lean team.
+This affected the technologies we could use and how we developed and deployed the various components.

 Most importantly, we needed to keep things operationally simple and reliable.
 For instance, we decided to seek frameworks that support some form of SQL and a high-level language, since SQL is popular among Grabbers.